Brianombuya/data-science/README.md

-# data-science
+# covid19 prediction using symptoms
-data science and machin learning projects
+data science and machine learning projects